streamsets/streamsets-sdk-k8s-deployment-with-ingress/README.md

-### Get the External IP for the Ingress Controller's Load Balancer Service
+### Get the External IP for the Ingress Controller's Load Balancer Service (not needed for the NodePort Service Example)

 - On AKS, the external IP will be an IP Address: